safiqul/2410/docs/intro/mininet-intro.md

 ## Learning outcomes

-After completing this lab, students will:
+After completing this exercise, you will:

 * learn the basic usage of Mininet
-* play with default Mininet topology
 * measure the performance (end-to-end throughput and latency (**see my performance evaluation slides**)) of your virtual networks